sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 ### Prerequisites for assigned access

 * Windows 10 Enterprise, Education, or Pro.
-* Windows 10, version 1709, or a newer version of Windows.
 * A domain or local user account
 * The user account must have logged on at least once before you set up assigned access, or no apps will be available for that account.
 To set up assigned access using MDM, you need the user account (domain\\account).
 * A UWP app that is installed for that account and is an above lock screen app.
 For details on building an above lock screen app, see [Kiosk apps for assigned access: Best practices](https://docs.microsoft.com/en-us/windows-hardware/drivers/partnerapps/create-a-kiosk-app-for-assigned-access).
 The app can be your own company app that you have made available in your own app Store.